HigherEducation/WordPressMeta/README.md

 (string) (Optional) Give the field a little more style love.
 Work with all fields except, select2s, checkbox, and radio field types.

 ##### subfields
-(array) (Optional) Nested children fields.
+(array) (Optional) Object children fields.
 This gets saved as an array.
 NOTE: `Dependency & Callbacks` attributes don't work with subfield attributes.

 ##### repeater
-(bool) (Optional) Whether or not nested children subfields are repeated.
+(bool) (Optional) Whether or not object children subfields are repeated.
+This creates an array of objects.
 NOTE: `Editor` fields currently do not work in repeaters.

 ```
 'dependency' => [